kebabcode1/PassmanGO/README.md

 ## Post-installation/How to use

-To use it, simply type " passmango " in the console of your distro.
+To use it, simply type " passmango " in the console.